vrtcreativelab/voicemachine/README.md

             }
         }

-This will give you a nice flowchart:
+This will give you a .dot file which you can [convert](https://dreampuf.github.io/GraphvizOnline/) to a nice graph:

 ![alt text](example-graph.png "Example")